Partnerships

 We fund work led by South London and Maudsley NHS Foundation Trust, research teams at King’s College London, and the voluntary and community sector, to help create a more equitable and effective mental health care system in south London.

-We’re delighted to join the Institute for Voluntary Action Research (IVAR) Open and Trusting Grant-making community of funders who adopt more open and trusting practices that make life easier for those they fund.
+We’re proud to be able to call ourselves an open and trusting grant maker.
+As members of the Institute for Voluntary Action Research (IVAR) Open and Trusting Grant-making community of funders we’ve adopted more open and trusting practices that make life easier for the organisations we fund.
+Read about our approach to grant making and the steps we are taking to being an inclusive grant maker.

 Current programmes